Grants Support Innovative Criminal Justice Programs

 Grantees are the Re-entry Clinic at Mitchell Hamline Law School and SEEN, a project of We Are All Criminals

-The Saint Paul & Minnesota Foundations today announced the awarding of two grants to community organizations whose work focuses on addressing disparities in the criminal justice system.
-Both programs are aligned with two of the Foundations’ key strategies: advocating for equity and investing in community-led solutions.
+The Saint Paul & Minnesota Foundation today announced the awarding of two grants to community organizations whose work focuses on addressing disparities in the criminal justice system.
+Both programs are aligned with two of the Foundation's key strategies: advocating for equity and investing in community-led solutions.

 “More than 8,000 people are released from prison in Minnesota every year and thousands more are released from local facilities,” said Peter Knapp, Mitchell Hamline’s interim president and dean.
 “But being out of lock up doesn’t mean you’re not locked out.
 Formerly incarcerated individuals face great barriers, many of them legal.
 This grant will enable us to expand the Clinic’s representation and support as our clients navigate legal and other challenges that people face as they return home.”

-Over the past five years, the Foundations have awarded grants to a number of organizations dedicated to criminal justice reform.
-Among those that have received Foundations’ support are COMPAS, Inc., Dispute Resolution Center, Mentoring Young Adults, Oyate Hotanin, St. Paul Youth Service, Ujamaa Place and Volunteer Lawyers Network.
+Over the past five years, the Foundation has awarded grants to a number of organizations dedicated to criminal justice reform.
+Among those that have received Foundation's support are COMPAS, Inc., Dispute Resolution Center, Mentoring Young Adults, Oyate Hotanin, St. Paul Youth Service, Ujamaa Place and Volunteer Lawyers Network.